For most landowners around the world, what you see is what you get. However, in the US, its what you dont see that might make you rich.

 With so many US residents owning valuable minerals underneath their land but with no way of getting it out, it has lead to a huge increase in landowners allowing drilling companies to use their land.
 An estimated 12 million American landowners lease their land to companies looking to export oil, natural gas, and other minerals.

-For most landowners, it’s a win-win situation.
-They don’t have to do any of the work and still get paid.
+For most landowners, its a win-win situation.
+They dont have to do any of the work and still get paid.
 The deals with the drilling companies typically include a lease for part of their land and a royalty for the sale of the minerals excavated from their property.

 These royalties can be negotiated but many states have a minimum percentage a drilling company must pay the landowner.
 In Pennsylvania, where gas-rich Marcellus Shale is in high demand, there is a minimum 12.5% royalty drilling companies must pay the landowner.